santoshjoshi/web-crawler/README.md

 saved into the crawl Database

-Configuring the application:
+#####Configuring the application:

-	a) scheduling configuation:
+	Scheduling configuation:
 		   a) open camel-routes.xml and  change the cron in statement to a suitable time quartz://myGroup/myTimerName?cron=30 06 00 03 08 ?
 2016

 		    b) open the camel-routing-policy.xml and  schedule time for
 			i)  districts-invoke-route
 			ii)  pincode-route-policy

-Running the application:
+#####Running the application:

 	a) mvn clean install
 	b) run the HSQL Database